Two-watch-boy/Project-01/readme.md

 # Packing Prepared

-This is a basic travel app for tracking packed items.
+This is a basic travel app for tracking bags for travel and the packed items in each.

 [https://stormy-refuge-94733.herokuapp.com/]()